Lexus: Motorsport

 Lexus' participation in endurance racing further includes the Rolex 24 Hours of Daytona, sanctioned by the Grand American Road Racing Association.
 After entering the Rolex Sports Car Series in 2004, Lexus has won over 15 Rolex Series event races.
 In 2005, Lexus was runner-up, and in 2006, it won the championship.
 Although Toyota has won this race in the past, it was the first time that its luxury arm emerged as the winner.
 In 2007, six Lexus-powered Daytona prototypes were entered in the Rolex 24 Hours of Daytona event at the Daytona International Speedway.
 Lexus was a repeat winner of the event, with a Lexus-Riley prototype driven by Scott Pruett, Juan Pablo Montoya, and Salvador Durán of Chip Ganassi Racing finishing first; Lexus-Riley prototypes also took three of the top ten spots.
 In 2008, Lexus won its third consecutive win at Daytona.
 For the 2010 season, Lexus departed from the Rolex Sports Car Series, and Ganassi Racing switched to BMW/Dinan engines.

 The LF-A prototype also competed on the Nürburgring from 2008 to 2011 in VLN endurance races and in the 24 Hours Nürburgring, also with the IS F. On 14 May 2011, a CT 200h tuned up by Gazoo Racing competed in the Adenauer ADAC Rundstrecken-Trophy, a six-hour endurance race.

 3GT Racing, a partnership of Lexus and Paul Gentilozzi, entered two Lexus RC F GT3 at the N.American 2017 WeatherTech SportsCar Championship in the GT Daytona class.
 Their first win came in the 2018 WeatherTech SportsCar Championship with Dominik Baumann and Kyle Marcelli at Mid-Ohio before winning again with the same pairing at Virginia International Raceway.
 Lexus finished in 8th in their first season in 2017 in the GT Daytona Manufacturer's Championship.
 They then improved to 5th in 2018 with the #14 achieving 5th and the #15 getting 10th in the Team's Championship.

 For the 2019 WeatherTech SportsCar Championship, the running of the Lexus GT3 cars has been transferred to AIM Vasser Sullivan, which is a debuting partnership, where the driver pairing of Jack Hawksworth and Richard Heistand have currently achieved 2 wins at Mid-Ohio before winning the next race at Belle Isle.
 As of the result of Lime Rock Park, Lexus are second in the 2019 Manufacturer's Championship and the #12 is third with the #14 in 5th despite that being the winning car.

+Lexus won the 2023 IMSA GTD Pro championship with Vasser Sullivan.
+The championship was won by the driver pairing of Ben Barnicoat and Jack Hawksworth, who had competed together as Lexus factory drivers since 2022, and finished off the podium only twice throughout the 2023 season.